jspm/jspm.org/pages/faq.md

 Browsers can load hundreds of modules in fractions of a second.
 The JSPM [online generator](https://generator.jspm.io) is a great example of a mid-sized application using these techniques.

-While highly optimized bundles are faster in technical benchmarks, other factors need to be taken into account including cross-page caching, regional edge caching, and caching between application updates.
-JSPM takes the position that the network and caching benefits are more important than optimal execution timings on a warm cache.
+Highly optimized bundles will always be fastest in direct benchmarks, but other factors also need to be taken into account including cross-page caching, regional edge caching, caching between application updates, and development experience.
+JSPM takes the position that the combination of development experience and shared network caching opens the door to new development and shipping paradigms.

 Furthermore, what usually causes slow JavaScript applications is shipping **unnecessary code**.
-The techniques used in JSPM always ensure only necessary code is loaded, so that JSPM apps tend to be very fast.
+The techniques used in JSPM are highly compatible with dynamic import (even non-statically analyzable cases), since the runtime resolution environment and build-time resolution environment are equated, thus it is straightforward to ensure only necessary code is loaded, where that can be harder to configure in bundling workflows.

-Always ensure that [production preloading](/getting-started#preload-injection) injection is set up to avoid module dependency discovery latency waterfalls.
+For best performance, ensure that [production preloading](/getting-started#preload-injection) injection is set up to avoid module dependency discovery latency waterfalls.

 ## What is the Difference Between JSPM and jspm.io?